Skip to Content

 Our Cajun turkey is a juicy, flavorful, crowd-pleasing recipe that will make your Thanksgiving meal memorable.
 Say goodbye to bland, dry turkeys, and impress your dinner guests with your best turkey yet.
 It will be well worth all the time and preparation you put into it.

-Serve the turkey alongside our cornbread dressing, Instant Pot mashed potatoes, homemade cranberry sauce, and a green bean casserole.
+Serve the turkey alongside our cornbread dressing, Instant Pot mashed potatoes, homemade cranberry sauce, and a lighter green bean casserole.

 Cajun turkey on a plate garnished with fresh herbs